askAboutKevin/Reentry-App/README.md

 # Reenter App

-Web application to connect formerly incarcerated individuals to resources and opportunities that will
+Web application to connect formerly incarcerated individuals to resources and opportunities that will aid in job placement.

+Our Team:
+Kevin Dowdy
+Genna Lipkin
+Ayodele Farinre
 ## Stack

 *API*